Skip to Content

 The Brown Thrasher is a large member of the mockingbird family, living east of the Rocky Mountains in southern Canada and much of the eastern USA.

-Both sexes of this distinctive bird look similar and can be recognized by the long, reddish-brown tail, pale orange eye, two short white wing bars, and pale underparts with dark streaks on the breast and flanks.
+Both sexes of this distinctive bird look similar and can be recognized by the long, reddish-brown tail, brown heads, pale orange eye, two short white wing bars, and pale underparts with dark streaks on the breast and flanks.
 The upperparts are rufous-brown with pale gray mottling on the face.

 It also has long, pinkish legs used for hopping and foraging on the ground in parks, near second growth, and in open woodlands.
+These thrashers can also be spotted in backyards, but they are not too interested in bird feeders.

 #3 House Wren